-You pack your backpack, you head to the mountains with your friends, you tell your family you’re going hiking.
+You pack your backpack, head to the mountains with your friends and tell your family you’re going hiking.
 Or trekking?
-Or… Both?!
+Or, both?!

-If you’re confused about what’s the difference between trekking and hiking, you’re not alone.
-The terms trekking and hiking are often used as synonyms and many people think that they mean the same thing.
-Although they are essentially quite similar, they have some differences that divide them into two sports.
-So, they are the same but not really the same?
-Confused?
+If you’re confused about the difference between trekking and hiking, you’re not alone.
+People often think of trekking and hiking as synonyms.
+Although they are similar, they have some differences that divide them into two sports.
+So, they are the same, but not the same?
+Are you confused too?
 Let’s dive into it.

 Trekking vs hiking: Definition

 When it comes to defining the terms, an expert on the subject is Oxford Dictionary.
 We all know of it and use it.
 According to Oxford Dictionary:

 - Trekking means to make a long or difficult journey, especially on foot.

 - Hiking is the activity of going for long walks in the country for pleasure.